dffdff2423/Content.AL.UIKit/README.md

 If you're working on a certain established project about a space station, you'll already have these files in the VFS and you can ignore these.

 ## Usage
-This control set is designed to be used in place of the engine builtins, so it is recommended that you use the `https://afterlight3149.net`.
+This control set is designed to be used in place of the engine builtins, so it is recommended that you use the `https://afterlight3149.net` xml namespace.
 Controls can be used as standard RTUI controls.
 Documentation is heavily TODO, apologies!

 ## Showcase